I'm Buying Merck At 52-Week Lows

 One thing that does concern me about MRK’s stock at the moment is the large discrepancy between GAAP and non-GAAP numbers when the company reports earnings.
 I’m not an accountant and I’m not going to sit here and attempt to justify the wide gap one way or the other.
 All I can say is that it bothers me personally, but it appears to be the trend in the industry, with other big pharma names, including PFE that announced earnings this morning, primarily using non-GAAP figures as well.
 I imagine creative accounting makes sense for these very large companies with so many moving parts involved; however, I still tend to worry when I see such large gaps between the GAAP/non-GAAP numbers when valuations seem to be based on the latter.

 Typically, I like to rely on GAAP figures when doing my due diligence, though in MRK’s case, the company is only attractively valued in the present if an investor relies on management’s non-GAAP figures and guidance.
 Right now, the company’s 2017 GAAP EPS guidance is $1.78-$1.84 while the non-GAAP guidance comes in at $3.91-$3.97.
-Using the non-GAAP figure we see that the stock is trading for ~14x this year’s earnings.
+Using the non-GAAP figure, we see that the stock is trading for ~14x this year’s earnings.
 That’s pretty good.
-However, using the GAAP figure the company’s 2017 P/E multiple is more than 30x, which isn’t go good, especially considering the fact that MRK is guiding for low single digit sales growth.
+However, using the GAAP figure, the company’s 2017 P/E multiple is more than 30x, which isn’t go good, especially considering the fact that MRK is guiding for low single-digit sales growth.

-I like buying shares at established support levels and as you can see on this F.A.S.T.
+I like buying shares at established support levels, and as you can see on this F.A.S.T.
 Graph below, this 14x level has served as strong support for MRK stock during dips in both 2015 and 2016.
 I’m not really a chartist, but it’s pretty clear to me that since late 2013, MRK has traded in a pretty tight range between this 14x trough and a ~17x peak.

-When buying shares here at the bottom on this range, assuming the support level holds and the average EPS growth estimates that the analysts on The Street have for the company hold true, I’m looking at a pretty solid annual rate of return.
+When buying shares here at the bottom on this range, assuming the support level holds and the average EPS growth estimates that the analysts on the Street have for the company hold true, I’m looking at a pretty solid annual rate of return.
 As you can see on this F.A.S.T.
 Graph, because of the stock’s hefty dividend, I’m looking at a ~9% annual ROR a few years down the road if the stock trades for 14x its projected 2020 earnings.
 This 2020 annual ROR rises to nearly 11% if the stock were to trade back up to the 15x P/E level, which is still below the midpoint of its recent trading range.

 The final F.A.S.T.
 Graph I’ll show you here highlights my least favorite part about MRK as an investment: the dividend.
 Yes, shares are currently yielding 3.4%.
 This is a nice, high yield which helped to slightly increase the average yield of my portfolio.
 However, as you can see below, MRK doesn’t have a very consistent history with regard to dividend growth.
-Over the last 6 years the company has given shareholders an annual dividend increase, but from 2005-2011, the company simply maintained its payment.
-Over the long-term, MRK’s dividend has surely trended in the right direction.
-I hope to hold these shares for the long-term and I suspect that the dividend will be much higher in 10-20 years than it is today; however, I don’t think investors should expect the typical staircase pattern of annual increases that many DGI portfolio managers typically seek.
+Over the last 6 years, the company has given shareholders an annual dividend increase, but from 2005-2011, the company simply maintained its payment.
+Over the long term, MRK’s dividend has surely trended in the right direction.
+I hope to hold these shares for the long term, and I suspect that the dividend will be much higher in 10-20 years than it is today; however, I don’t think investors should expect the typical staircase pattern of annual increases that many DGI portfolio managers typically seek.

-Now, these forward analyst EPS estimates that I’m basing my potential returns on are based, in large part, on Keytruda, and it’s ability to live up to expectations.
+Now, these forward analyst EPS estimates that I’m basing my potential returns on are based, in large part, on Keytruda, and its ability to live up to expectations.
 Before I mentioned that several of MRK’s top sales producers posted y/y losses in Q3, but much of the stock’s recent sell-off appears to be based upon the fact that the company ended phase 3 trials for Keytruda as an initial, first line treatment in the lucrative lung cancer space in European markets.

-Lung cancer is a ~$15b market and is expected to be the biggest driver of sales for Keytruda moving forward.
+Lung cancer is a ~$15B market and is expected to be the biggest driver of sales for Keytruda moving forward.
 Any negative news in this space will hurt the stock, just as similar negative news hurt BMY when Opdivo didn’t fare well in first-line NSCLC trials.
-Although Merck withdrew from the phase three trials, it’s worth noting that company isn’t admitting defeat in the lung cancer space.
-Keytruda is still current involved in another trial involving a combination with chemotherapy.
+Although Merck withdrew from the phase 3 trials, it’s worth noting that company isn’t admitting defeat in the lung cancer space.
+Keytruda is still currently involved in another trial involving a combination with chemotherapy.
 These results are expected in the coming years.
-It also appears that the company could resubmit an amended phase 3 study for Keytruda as a first-line treatment, though the current delay gives competitors, namely Bristol-Myers Squibb and Roche (OTCQX:RHHBY) the opportunity to swoop in and take market share that Merck seemed to be in the lead for.
+It also appears that the company could resubmit an amended phase 3 study for Keytruda as a first-line treatment, though the current delay gives competitors, namely Bristol-Myers Squibb and Roche (OTCQX:RHHBY), the opportunity to swoop in and take market share that Merck seemed to be in the lead for.

 At the end of the day, I’m happy with my purchase.
 It’s rare to find high quality names like this trading at 52-week lows.
 Like I said before, I think this sell-off is overdone and I plan on capitalizing on this irrationality.
 In general, I think several sell-offs in the healthcare space have gone too far.
 I already bought Celgene (CELG) on earnings related weakness and I think there is an argument to be made for buying GILD on recent weakness as well.
-Throughout the year in 2016 I ended up going overweight on healthcare as a sector as political tweets drove down prices within the sector.
-Throughout 2017 I’ve trimmed those positions, locking in profits/protecting gains as the sentiment turned.
-Well, it look’s like the tide may be turning again here in healthcare, so I will keep followers up to date on any purchase I make in the space.
+Throughout the year in 2016, I ended up going overweight on healthcare as a sector as political tweets drove down prices within the sector.
+Throughout 2017, I’ve trimmed those positions, locking in profits/protecting gains as the sentiment turned.
+Well, it looks like the tide may be turning again here in healthcare, so I will keep followers up to date on any purchase I make in the space.
 I get nervous being overweight healthcare; I know some view it as a more defensive sector, but I don’t agree.
 Either way, I go where the opportunity lies and it’s starting to look like that might be large-cap bio-tech/bio-pharma.

 Disclosure: I am/we are long MRK, GILD, CELG, BMY.